 If you've poured time, effort, and money into building a business, the last thing you want is to see it gutted by a contentious divorce.
 Likewise, if you've provided invaluable support to a spouse as he or she built a business, you want to receive fair compensation for your contribution.

 Mundahl Law offers a variety of divorce options to meet the identified needs of our clients.
-Because protracted legal battles are costly for clients, we make every effort to help parties resolve their divorce matters short of trial, through negotiation, Collaborative Divorce, or mediation.
-However, when a trial is the only venue for protecting our client's interests, we have the experience and courtroom skill to successfully litigate a case to its conclusion.
+Because protracted legal battles are costly for clients, we make every effort to help parties resolve their divorce matters short of trial, through negotiation, mediation, or other alternative dispute resolution (ADR) processes.
+But there are times when a trial is the only venue for protecting our client's interests.
+We are aware of that, and we have the experience and courtroom skills it takes to successfully litigate these cases whenever the need arises.

 We will discuss your unique circumstances, including the needs of your business or practice, and map out a plan designed to address your goals.
 Whatever type of divorce option you pursue, Mundahl Law will be at your side every step of the way.

 Going through a divorce is hard enough on your personal life; it shouldn't cause additional problems in your professional life.
 At Mundahl Law, we help you dissolve your marriage without destroying your business or your financial future.
-Located in Maple Grove, Mundahl Law serves Hennepin County and the surrounding areas of Minnesota.
+Located in Maple Grove, Mundahl Law serves Hennepin County and the surrounding areas of Minnesota, including Plymouth, Rogers, and Buffalo .
 We invite you to contact us online or via phone at (763) 575-7930.
 We look forward to working with you.